adnan-alhomssi/chrome-passwords/README.md

 ## Implementation
-Application is compiled using Visual Studio C++ 2015 , target SDK 8.1 & OS: Win 7
+Application is compiled using Visual Studio C++ 2015 toolkit; target SDK 8.1 & OS: Win 7

 Dependecies:
-* SQLLite3 , I embeded the augmented version sqlite3.c and sqlite3.h
+* SQLLite3 : The amalgamation version : sqlite3.c and sqlite3.h
 * Microsoft Cryptography API.
-Cryptlib32.lib ( You can get by installing Windows SDK) .
+Cryptlib32.lib ( You can get by installing Windows SDK if visual studio does not already have it).
  I prefer static linking for dependecies and CRT in such tiny app.

 ## Contributing
 This is a fairly simple show case for a possibility of exploiting the ecnrypting mechanisim.